jerdog/jerdog-me-hugo/content/posts/devrel-and-the-customer-journey.md

 _**Author's Note:** What follows is Part 3 of a (currently) 5 Part series on Developer Relations, and how we can move it forward into the years to come.
 It is not meant as a definitive roadmap, but more as a kickstart down the road of conversation.
 Please comment as you see fit, and be part of what Developer Relations can become._

-_Also of note: much of this specific content comes from a previous post I wrote, ["So you're starting a new DevRel job"](so-youre-starting-a-new-devrel-job)_

 ---

 <table width="50%" border="1">